SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 David Copperfield magic trick.

 Only, unlike a Penn & Teller episode, so many people want to be tricked.
 Actively.
-It is a near civilisational-level disease I think, as yet undiagnosed.
+It is a near civilizational-level disease I think, as yet undiagnosed.
 I think we could provisionally name it ... whathisname from "American Idol"??? ...
 Simon Cowell I think.
 It is _prosimoncowelitus_:
-"The active desire to want to be fooled and not want to know younare being fooled."
+"The active desire to want to be fooled and not want to know you are being fooled."

 Prof. Emily Bender writes and talks about this in more sagacious academic terms than I can muster.

 Good breakfast today, since the opinion/journalist piece I consumed was this one: [“The Ai Takeover Has Completely Backfired”](https://www.youtube.com/watch?v=DKHdi3LnZiU).

+(He could not be happier, but I could.
+Read onwards!)

+> It is always good to have the chance to be happier.

 Unlike the author, I  am not "completely happy".
-It would've been nice to get the ANN/CNN's working to do basic takes for us without all the land, electricity and water guzzling, and the anarchic handing over of the software platforms to dopey users with a bit of money generating masses of useless slop.
+It would've been nice to get the ANN/CNN's working to do basic tasks for us without all the land, electricity and water guzzling, and the anarchic handing over of the software platforms to dopey users with a bit of money generating masses of useless slop.
 A nod to China here for doing a bit better on